rooksandkings/MicrosoftHackMarch2025/README.md

 A critical challenge in the AI-driven change management landscape is what we call "data disenfranchisement."
 This phenomenon occurs when:

-- **Premium Knowledge Paywalls**: Most high-quality change management case studies, research, and frameworks are locked behind expensive paywalls (like McKinsey, Deloitte, BCG)
+- **Premium Knowledge Paywalls**: Most high-quality change management case studies, research, and frameworks are locked behind expensive paywalls (like McKinsey, Deloitte, BCG, Harvard Business Review, etc.)
 - **Proprietary Case Logs**: Organizations that can afford consultancies accumulate valuable proprietary case logs that aren't accessible to smaller entities
 - **Data Advantage Gap**: This creates a widening gap where resource-rich organizations build increasingly powerful AI agents while others fall further behind